QinDSHub/Hybrid-ML-LLM-Decision-Supporting-Agent-for-Customer-Churn-Analysis/README.md

 ---

 ## Future directions
 One of my next priorities is to continue modularizing the core pipeline and integrate it into Agentic Skill Workflows for automated orchestration.
-Potential examples include:
+Potential examples include:<br>
-•	triggering incremental prediction when new data arrives
+•	triggering incremental prediction when new data arrives<br>
-•	running scheduled full retraining and model refresh
+•	running scheduled full retraining and model refresh<br>
-•	automating evaluation, validation, and deployment as reusable workflows I am also interested in comparing this approach with Multi-Agent Workflows to better understand which architecture is more effective for maintainability, flexibility, and operational efficiency in production ML systems.
+•	automating evaluation, validation, and deployment as reusable workflows<br> I am also interested in comparing this approach with Multi-Agent Workflows to better understand which architecture is more effective for maintainability, flexibility, and operational efficiency in production ML systems.

 ---